Learn the benefits and limitations of Cloudflare’s free Universal SSL certificates and determine when Universal SSL is appropriate for your domain.

 Should I disable Universal SSL?

 Some Cloudflare customers need to manage their own SSL certificates in order to comply with the standard operating procedures or policies of their organization.
 Other customers only trust specific Certification Authorities (CA) and exclude the CAs Cloudflare uses to provision SSL certificates.
-Such customers can disable Universal SSL via the Crypto app of the Cloudflare dashboard after first uploading their own Custom SSL certificates.
+Such customers can disable Universal SSL via the SSL/TLS app of the Cloudflare dashboard after first uploading their own Custom SSL certificates.

 What happens if I disable Universal SSL?